A machine learning approach to portfolio pricing and risk management for high-dimensional problems: Insurance liability model example

 \section{Insurance liability model example}

-Having shown the effectiveness of learning the replicating martingale in the case of a European call, we present now a much more complex example: a variable annuity guarantee.
+Having shown the effectiveness of learning the replicating martingale in the case of a European call option, we present now a more complex example: a variable annuity guarantee.
 Unlike the previous example, this one features path dependent cash flows at multiple points in time and also a dependency on a stochastic mortality model, rather than only stochastic market variables.
 The model has been built using models commonly in use in the insurance industry.
 The policyholder population is fictitious.

-The example is constructed as follows.
-There are five stochastic drivers, $d=5$: two for the interest rate model, one for the equity model, one for the real estate model, and one for the stochastic mortality.
-The interest rate and equity models are those described in Section \ref{ESG app} and used in previous examples.
-The real estate model is the same as the equity model from Section \ref{ESG app}, but uses an independent stochastic driver and a lower volatility than the equity model.
-The stochastic mortality follows a Lee--Carter model (\cite{leecarter}) to provide a trend and random fluctuations over time.
+We first describe the model.
+Then we present the numerical results following the same structure as for the European call option example in Section~\ref{sec:call_example}.